SonyKarisa/cerhema-website-frontend/DEVLOG.md

 - Newsletter Signup: Page for visitors to subscribe to the church’s newsletter.

 Each page is accessible from the main navigation and designed for a smooth, responsive user experience.

+# Tooling Decisions

+### Why I Chose Vite

+I selected Vite as the build tool and project scaffolding solution for this React project because it offers a modern, fast, and efficient development experience.
+Vite provides instant server start, lightning-fast hot module replacement, and minimal configuration out of the box.
+Compared to older tools like Create React App, Vite significantly reduces build times and improves developer productivity.
+Its popularity in the React community and support for the latest JavaScript features make it an excellent choice for new projects.

+### Why I Chose TypeScript

+I chose TypeScript for this project to take advantage of static typing and improved code reliability.
+TypeScript helps catch errors at compile time, making the codebase easier to maintain and refactor as the project grows.
+It also enhances code readability and provides better tooling support, such as autocompletion and type checking, which are valuable for both solo and collaborative development.
+Since many modern web development teams use TypeScript, including it in this project also demonstrates familiarity with industry best practices.